What is a PhD?

 Application closing dates

 Entry may be permitted for direct registration with The Open University at the following points of year: October and February.
-This ensures that students benefit from development and training in large peer groups.
+This ensures that students benefit from development and training in peer groups.
 You should check the details given on the relevant research topic page or studentship advertisement for specific dates.

 For advice about applying for a research degree, or sponsoring a research student, send us an email or call +44 (0)1908 654882.